 Security updates for Monday

-Security updates have been issued by Arch Linux , Debian , Fedora , Mageia , openSUSE , Scientific Linux , and SUSE .
+Security updates have been issued by Arch Linux , Debian , Fedora , Mageia , openSUSE , Oracle , Slackware , and SUSE .

 Start the conversation, or Read more at LWN.net.